chiakangZacHung/chiakangZacHung/README.md

 :boy: **About me:**

-- 🔭 I’m currently working on the research for deep learning.
+- 🔭 I’m currently working as a software engineer.

 - :musical_note: I listen to a lot of music
 - :running: I enjoy playing sports